strazzere/dehoser/README.md

 it into a java project and access the function directly.
 The rest of the code simply wraps this function and properly reads the bytes needed for unpacked and decrypting.

+## Anything else? ##
+A commented IDA Pro IDB file is in the examples directory.
+Dumped into this directory upon request :)

 Tim Strazzere - diff@lookout.com - @timstrazz